UK First Delegate to the World Roads Association (WRA)

 Policy Fellow Alum, Centre for Science and Policy

-Graham leads the Local Transport Directorate at the Department for Transport (DfT).
-This multi-disciplinary unit comprises policy administrators, economists, statisticians and other professional staff, with responsibility in England (except London) for local transport funding (maintenance and new build), regional engagement, buses & taxis, local sustainable transport initiatives, and transport solutions for disabled people.
-The Directorate is a major contributor to the Government’s economic growth and localism agendas, and is accountable for £2.8bn p.a. of public expenditure.
+Until May 2019 Graham also led the Local Transport Directorate at the Department for Transport (DfT).
+This multi-disciplinary unit comprises policy experts, economists, statisticians and other professional staff, with responsibility in England (except London) for local transport funding (maintenance and new build), buses & taxis, local sustainable transport initiatives, and transport solutions for disabled people.
+The Directorate is a major contributor to the Government’s economic growth and localism agendas, and is accountable for about £2.3 billion of public expenditure per annum.

-Graham is a leading member of various cross-cutting DfT committees and the Audit & Risk Committee of the Driver and Vehicle Standards Agency.
-He also leads for DfT on relations with the devolved administrations in Scotland, Wales and Northern Ireland.
-He is the senior Whitehall sponsor for two Local Enterprise Partnerships – South East and Worcestershire – and is Chair of the UK Roads Liaison Group.
+Graham has been a leading member of various cross-cutting DfT committees, including the central Strategy Committee, and remains deputy head of the policy profession in DfT.
+He led for the department on relations with the devolved administrations in Scotland, Wales and Northern Ireland until November 2017.
 Graham also had a leadership role in DfT’s contribution to the London Paralympic Games 2012.